 Related reading: Laid Off?
 Here’s How to Compute Separation Pay in the Philippines

-Valid as their grievances are, some people in the middle class assert that the poor don't deserve government assistance because they're not working hard and just relying on government dole-outs.
+Some middle-class people assert that the poor don't deserve government assistance because they don't work hard and just rely on government dole-outs.

-Considering the government's limited funds, giving them the priority for government assistance makes a lot of sense.
-The PIDS study also notes that if the government shifts public resources away from the poor toward the middle class, this would impede inclusive growth in the country, make it harder for the poor to reach middle-class status, and make the current socio-economic divide worse.
+Considering the government's limited funds, prioritizing them for government assistance makes a lot of sense.
+The PIDS study also notes that if the government shifts public resources away from the poor toward the middle class, this would impede inclusive growth in the country, make it harder for the poor to reach middle-class status, and worsen the current socio-economic divide.

-While everyone is affected by the health crisis and the oil price hikes in one way or another, vulnerable groups—the poor, low-income class, and lower middle class—have it worse.
-They're at a higher risk of losing livelihood.
-Thus, they deserve support not just from the government but also from the upper class in the Philippines who are in a position to help others.
+While everyone is affected by inflation in one way or another, vulnerable groups—the poor, low-income class, and lower middle class—have it worse.
+They're at a higher risk of losing their livelihood.
+They deserve support not just from the government but also from the upper class in the Philippines who are in a position to help others.

 - Proportion of Poor Filipinos Registered at 23.7 Percent in the First Semester of 2021 (PSA, 2021)

-- "DOF to implement wage subsidy program for 3.4-M workers of small businesses" (Department of Finance press release, 2020)
+- "DOF to implement wage subsidy program for 3.4-M workers of small businesses" (Department of Finance, 2020)

 - "Should middle class seethe over gov’t aid for poor during COVID-19 crisis?"
 (ABS-CBN News, 2020)

-- Social differences and the middle class (Lagua, BusinessWorld, 2022)
+- Social differences and the middle class (BusinessWorld, 2022)